-We have two newly built boats to hire for short breaks of three or four nights, as well as canal routes requiring anywhere from one to four weeks.
+We have two newly built boats to hire for short breaks of five nights, as well as canal routes requiring anywhere from one to four weeks.
 If you have been canal boating before and want a stylish narrowboat design, if you are thinking of getting your own boat, or if you used to have a boat and still want to cruise with a stylish choice, Blue Otter Boats offer all the comforts of home.
 Our boats don’t have “Hire Boat” written on the side, so you can pretend it’s yours for the time you’re on board.

 Our boat managers are certified Inland Waterways Helmsman and we are flexible to cater to your journey requirements where possible.
 For complete newcomers to the canals, we will spend the first half day with you, or until you feel comfortable piloting the boat alone.
 Recent years have seen a flurry of television documentaries on boating, canals and the history of their making.
 Exploring England by canal is now a popular holiday choice with young and old, and although it’s definitely life in the slow lane, a canal boat holiday is an outdoor adventure.
 Most of England’s inland waterways have locks to navigate through.